Shriram96/some-app/docs/developer/bundle-optimization.md

 2. **Then**: Optimize imports and remove unused dependencies
 3. **Finally**: Implement advanced chunking strategies

 Remember: **Measure before optimizing**.
-Use `npm run build:analyze` to understand your bundle before making changes.
+Use `pnpm run build:analyze` to understand your bundle before making changes.

 The goal is a balance between bundle size and complexity.
 Don't over-optimize prematurely—focus on user experience first.